 Therefore, a person’s ability or inability to perform ADLs and IADLs is used to gauge their need for care and/or occupational or physical therapy.
 Most healthcare service models use evaluations such as the Katz ADL Index to determine and evaluate their patient’s proficiencies and to then develop appropriate care plans to ensure all care needs are met.

 Physical therapists prescribe exercise to help patients gain and/or maintain their independence based on ADL proficiencies.
 Prescribed exercises are based on an individual’s problematic ADLs.
 For example, slow walking speed is associated with an increased risk for falls; therefore, exercises are prescribed to impact and improve ambulation (an ADL proficiency) to reduce fall risk.
-See our other featured articles by clicking > VIDEOS or Instagram, topics like fall risk and so on will be posted.

 When completing patient assessments, occupational therapists often assess a patient's proficiency of IADLs.
 There are twelve types of IADLs that the American Occupational Therapy Association recognizes as necessary to live in co-occupation with others: